-When I have time on my hands and am seeking some comfort in my day, baking seems to always find its way onto my list of to-dos which is the case for a lot of people it seems.
+When I have time on my hands and am seeking some comfort in my day, baking seems to always find its way onto my list of to-dos which it seems is the case for a lot of people.

 My most recent endeavor to bake began with a Home Economics 101 lesson for one of my six- year-olds in an attempt to make bread.
 Simple, honest, white bread because with butter and honey there is almost nothing better.
 Ingredients at the ready, I hunted for the yeast at the back of the fridge and thought to myself, ‘I don’t remember the last time I used this’ - not a good sign when it comes to yeast!
 Sure enough, the yeast had seen its way through a house move two years ago and the birth of my twin girls more than five years ago!
 Embarrassing, but I think that was the last real time I baked bread for comfort.